 - Survival of the Able (retail $5), a haunting horror adventure of disability and hope in a worldwide pandemic — of zombies.

-- The Deryni Adventure Game: Based on the long-running Deryni novel series by Katherine Kurtz, this 2005 RPG of feudal politics and ritual magic debuts in .PDF in this offer.
-Includes the full-color “Eleven Kingdoms” Deryni world map.
+- The Deryni Adventure Game: Based on the long-running Deryni novel series by Katherine Kurtz, this 2005 RPG of feudal politics and ritual magic debuted in .PDF in this offer, along with the full-color “Eleven Kingdoms” Deryni world map.

 - Terra Incognita: Globetrotting Victorian adventurer-researchers discover secrets of the trackless unknown — and then hide them.

 - The Unexplained: The truth is out there in this modern-day RPG of investigating paranormal phenomena just like on cable TV.
-Includes The Unexplained Storyteller’s Screen.
+Included The Unexplained Storyteller’s Screen.

 - Now Playing: Create, cast, and produce your own episodes of any kind of TV series from science-fiction epics to sitcoms to reality shows.
-Includes the full-length adventure Ghosts of the Lady Grace.
+Included the full-length adventure Ghosts of the Lady Grace.